krzyzanowskim/Natalie/README.md

 Collections and tables views use `reuseidentifier` on cell to recycle a view.

-If you define it, their custom view controllers will be extended with an `Reusable` enumeration, which contains list of available reusable identifiers
+If you define it, their custom view controllers will be extended with a `Reusable` enumeration, which contains list of available reusable identifiers

 example to dequeue a view with `Reusable` enumeration with `UITableView`:
 ```swift